ASUO Women’s Center

 Opportunity to act as a liaison for LGBTQQI issues on campus to other student unions, departments and community groups.
-This coordinator plans the premiere queer women’s music festival in the Pacific Northwest, soliciting musical talent from around the country.
+This coordinator plans the premiere queer and trans women’s music festival in the Pacific Northwest, soliciting musical talent from around the country.
 Attend LGBTQQI related conferences.
 Develop skills in outreach, working with committees, professional communication, fundraising, and concert logistics.

 - Familiarity with a wide spectrum of LGBTQQI issues

 - Be a visionary with big ideas and the ability to inspire others

 - Demonstrated background in working on multicultural issues and with diverse populations